 1 Senior Seminar

 Apply the analytical tools from your coursework to a real global health problem. - GLHLTH 501 Global Health Capstone

-The co-requisite must be a course listed or cross-listed in the Department of Statistics Science or via a statistics course in a student's co-major.
+The statistics requirement must be a course listed or cross-listed in the Department of Statistical Science or via a statistics course in a student's co-major.
 No other pre-university courses, knowledge, or exams may count toward the requirement.

 Leverage your classroom learning and apply your skills to make a difference in the world.

 Gain hands-on experience and a greater understanding of the causes and solutions to health challenges.
 Experience and understand the difficulties and opportunities in implementing health interventions.
 Engage with communities and colleagues and make a difference in your own way - no matter how large or small.